-California water operations are conducted by the Cal Water and CWS Utility Services entities, which provide service to approximately 480,300 customers in 83 California communities through 25 separate districts.
+California water operations are conducted by the Cal Water and CWS Utility Services entities, which provide service to approximately 482,400 customer connections in approximately 100 California communities through 25 separate districts.
 Of these 25 districts, 23 districts are regulated water systems, which are subject to regulation by the California Public Utilities Commission (CPUC).
 Cal Water operates two leased water systems, the City of Hawthorne and the City of Commerce, which are governed through their respective city councils and are outside of the CPUC's jurisdiction.
-California water operations accounted for approximately 94% of our total customers and approximately 94% of our total consolidated operating revenue during the 3 year period ended December 31, 2015.
+California water operations accounted for approximately 94% of our total customer connections and approximately 93% of our total consolidated operating revenue.

-Hawaii Water provides service to approximately 4,300 water and wastewater customers on the islands of Maui and Hawaii, including several large resorts and condominium complexes.
-Hawaii's regulated operations are subject to the jurisdiction of the Hawaii Public Utilities Commission.
-Hawaii Water accounts for approximately 1% of our total customers and approximately 3% of our total operating revenue.
+Hawaii Water provides service to approximately 4,400 water and wastewater customer connections on the islands of Maui and Hawaii, including several large resorts and condominium complexes.
+Hawaii Water's regulated customer connections are subject to the jurisdiction of the Hawaii Public Utilities Commission.
+Hawaii Water accounts for approximately 1% of our total customer connections and approximately 4% of our total consolidated operating revenue.

-Washington Water provides domestic water service to approximately 16,500 customers in the Tacoma and Olympia areas.
+Washington Water provides domestic water service to approximately 16,700 customer connections in the Tacoma and Olympia areas.
 Washington Water's utility operations are regulated by the Washington Utilities and Transportation Commission.
-Washington Water accounts for approximately 3% of our total customers and approximately 2% of our total consolidated operating revenue.
+Washington Water accounts for approximately 3% of our total customer connections and approximately 2% of our total consolidated operating revenue.

-New Mexico Water provides service to approximately 7,900 water and wastewater customers in the Belen, Los Lunas and Elephant Butte areas in New Mexico.
+New Mexico Water provides service to approximately 8,000 water and wastewater customer connections in the Belen, Los Lunas and Elephant Butte areas in New Mexico.
 New Mexico's regulated operations are subject to the jurisdiction of the New Mexico Public Regulation Commission.
-New Mexico Water accounts for approximately 2% of our total customers and approximately 1% of our total consolidated operating revenue.
+New Mexico Water accounts for approximately 2% of our total customer connections and approximately 1% of our total consolidated operating revenue.

 The state regulatory bodies governing our regulated operations are referred to as the Commissions in this annual report.
 Rates and operations for regulated customers are subject to the jurisdiction of the respective state's regulatory Commission.
-The Commissions require that water and wastewater rates for each regulated district be independently determined based on the cost of service.
+The Commissions require that water and wastewater rates for each regulated district be independently determined based on the cost of service, except in Washington, which has a statewide tariff.
 The Commissions are expected to authorize rates sufficient to recover normal operating expenses and allow the utility to earn a fair and reasonable return on invested capital.